 Am I At Risk for Toenail Fungus?

 While anyone can contract toenail fungus, we often see it in older adults (especially those over 60).
-You can reduce your risk for contracting toenail fungus or athlete’s foot with the following seven suggestions.
+You can reduce your risk of contracting toenail fungus or athlete’s foot with the following seven suggestions.

 - Foot fungus is common in public areas like showers and swimming pools.
 Avoid going barefoot in these areas.